 Coteau Lake, Saskatchewan

 On May 9th, 2012 Georox Resources Inc. signed a participation agreement with respect to a farm in agreement on lands in the Coteau Lake area in southeastern Saskatchewan and northeast Montana.

 The participation in the farm in plus additional land acquisitions includes four and three-quarter sections of land (3040 gross acres or 682 net acres) with the potential of high productivity light/medium (30 degree API) Mississippian oil.
 The contract depth of the initial earning well is approximately 1,975m.

-On July 16th, 2012 Georox announced that the initial earning well on its Coteau Lake, Saskatchewan prospect (31.875% BPO, 21.25% APO) was completed and is currently suspended but capable of producing approximately 35 bopd gross (11 bopd net) @ 75% watercut.
-The water disposal costs for the 8-10 well are high so the well will remain suspended until a water disposal scheme is approved internally and an application is approved by the ERCB for the 7-10 well.
+On July 16th, 2012 Georox announced that the initial earning well on its Coteau Lake, Saskatchewan prospect (31.875% BPO, 21.25% APO) was completed and is currently producing approximately at 31 bopd gross (10 bopd net) @ 75% watercut.
+The water disposal costs for the 8-10 well are high and a water disposal scheme is currently being reviewed for the 7-10 well.
 After the 7-10 SWD well is activated it is planned to implement high volume lift production on the 8-10 well.

 A second horizontal well was spudded on November 23rd and was completed and tested on February 13th, 2013.
 The well encountered high volumes of water, and operations have been suspended pending further geological and geophysical reviews.